tanyasarkjain/pacvar/README.md

 CONTROL,AEG588A1_S1_L002_R1_001.bam,AEG588A1_S1_L002_R1_001.pbi
 ```

-Note the pbi is not required in which case the input would look like this:
+Note that the `.pbi` file is not required.
+If you choose not to include it, your input file might look like this:

 ```csv
 sample,bam,pbi